AgoraIO-Community/tutoring-reference-app/README.md

     );
 ```

-The way we display these recordings is by showing a list of all the recordings for the user, and they can click in on each recording to actually view the playback for it.
-To do that we will add another function to our user provider to retrieve all the data that's needed.
+We display these recordings by showing a list of all the recordings for the user.
+They can click each recording to view its playback.
+To do that, we will add another function to our user provider to retrieve all the data that's needed.

 ```dart
 Future<List<Recording>> getRecordings() async {